-This animation, sound and glass installation amplifies all forms of networks as they support and are related to the networks of wine producers that are at the center of commerce internationally.
-The bacterial networks (yeast bacteria and Leuconostoc oenos bacteria seen as animation) which support the wine fermentation are also made visible as are the sounds of bees, telephony, satellite networks, which support this world wide wine distribution.
+This animation, sound, and glass installation amplifies all forms of networks as they support and are related to the networks of wine producers that are at the center of commerce internationally.
+The bacterial networks (yeast bacteria and Leuconostoc Oenos bacteria seen as animation) which support the wine fermentation are also made visible as are the sounds of bees, telephony, satellite networks, which support this worldwide wine distribution.

 While the bee networks buzz and the telephonic networks beep and the satellite networks autonomously vibrate with human and machinic activity our own digestive systems become part of this network as the ingesting of wine influences and further extends our social networks.

-Parallel networks of activity or symbiogenisis of nectar into wine, with creatures large and small, all acting in massively parallel networks of selfish genes, suggest the future of autonomous robotics and software architectures.
-These symbiotic networks at all scales are the maps to the future and indeed our autonomous robots are also advancing as a kind of proto species, which serve our needs.
+Parallel networks of activity or symbiogenesis of nectar into wine, with creatures large and small, all acting in massively parallel networks of selfish genes, suggest the future of autonomous robotics and software architectures.
+These symbiotic networks at all scales are the maps to the future and indeed our autonomous robots are also advancing as a kind of proto species, which serves our needs.
 They are at the beginning of emergence with crude forms of cognition, though now evolving faster than the biological life that gave rise to them.
 These symbiogenic, self-concerned networks speak to why our robots need to be selfish and serve their needs first and our needs second, as they integrate into our networks, of need and desire.

-As you drink your wine, I think it important to acknowledge the yeast bacteria, bees, flowers, grapes, computers and satellites, all autonomous intertwined networks expressing symbiogenesis at different scales.
+As you drink your wine, I think it important to acknowledge the yeast bacteria, bees, flowers, grapes, computers, and satellites, all autonomous intertwined networks expressing symbiogenesis at different scales.

-Production of this work was at Pilchuck Glass School in Stanwood Washinton.
+The production of this work was at Pilchuck Glass School in Stanwood Washinton.

 Glass ear sculpting: Carly